spf13/afero/README.md

 ### MemMapFs

-Fs also provides a fully atomic memory backed filesystem perfect for use in mocking and to speed up unnecessary disk io when persistence isn’t necessary.
+Afero also provides a fully atomic memory backed filesystem perfect for use in mocking and to speed up unnecessary disk io when persistence isn’t necessary.
 It is fully concurrent and will work within go routines safely.

 ### MemFile

-As part of MemMapFs, fs also provides an atomic, fully concurrent memory backed file implementation.
+As part of MemMapFs, Afero also provides an atomic, fully concurrent memory backed file implementation.
 This can be used in other memory backed file systems with ease.
 Plans are to add a radix tree memory stored file system using MemFile.